Skip to content

 Skip Link

-The @dnb/eufemia also has a small setup for a skip link
+@dnb/eufemia also has a small setup for a skip link.

-1. Place an Anchor with a HTML class .dnb-skip-link like blow, as the very first HTML element tag:
+1. Place an anchor with an HTML class .dnb-skip-link as the very first HTML element tag:

 <a class="dnb-skip-link" href="#content-id">Skip to content</a>

-1. Define an unique element id, like id="content-id", on your content wrapper:
+1. Define a unique element id, such as id="content-id", on your content wrapper:

 <body>